Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

-\textbf{Survey:} Abdi et al.\cite{abdi2018matrix} focuses on the field of context-aware recommendation based on matrix factorization, while Chen et al.~\cite{chen2022survey} analyzes and concludes the theory of nonnegative matrix factorization with DNN. \textbf{Tool:} LibFM\footnote{libFM: https://github.com/srendle/libfm}~\cite{rendle2012factorization} is a famous toolkit to achieve FM~\cite{rendle2010factorization}.
+\textbf{Survey.} Abdi et al.\cite{abdi2018matrix} focus on the field of context-aware recommendation based on matrix factorization, while Chen et al.~\cite{chen2022survey} analyze and conclude the theory of nonnegative matrix factorization with DNN.
 LibFFM\footnote{LibFFM: https://github.com/ycjuan/libffm} and xlearn\footnote{xlearn: https://github.com/aksnzhy/xlearn} are used to achieve FFM~\cite{juan2016field}.
 For other algorithms, corresponding toolkits can also be found.
-Such as DeepCTR\footnote{DeepCTR: https://github.com/shenweichen/DeepCTR}, which can achieve various CTR prediction models including DeepFM~\cite{guo2017deepfm}.
+Such as DeepCTR\footnote{DeepCTR: https://github.com/shenweichen/DeepCTR}, which can achieve various CTR prediction models, including DeepFM~\cite{guo2017deepfm}.